by Kezia Bacon, Correspondent

 Here on the South Shore we can enjoy cross-country skiing in a variety of beautiful places.
 Probably the largest is the 4000-acre Wompatuck State Park (204 Union Street, Hingham), where you’ll find 12 miles of paved trails, plus quite a bit more unpaved.
 Which you’ll choose will depend in large part on how much snow has fallen and how many people have arrived ahead of you.
 Download a trail map from the park website and bring it along, so you can be sure not to get lost in this enormous property!

 The Trustees, a land trust that manages more than 100 properties across Massachusetts, has several outposts on the South Shore that can be ideal for skiers.
 In Cohasset (Route 3A, near Stop & Shop), Whitney & Thayer Woods is an 824-acre property with over ten miles of trails.
+Parking at Cohasset Train Station also provides you access to both Wompatuck and Whitney Thayer via the Whitney Thayer Spur Trail.
 Just up the road in Hingham (Martin’s Lane) is the ever-popular World’s End, 251 acres with 4.5 miles of carriage paths and foot trails.
 And nearby in Norwell, there’s the Norris Reservation, 129 acres with two miles of trails – some narrow, some quite wide.
-There are two smaller Trustees properties that welcome cross-country skiers: Two Mile Farm in Marshfield (Union Street) is a smaller (68 acre) property with a 1-mile loop trail; and the Holmes Reservation in Plymouth (Court Street and Robbins Road) is even smaller (26 acres).
+The Holmes Reservation in Plymouth (Court Street and Robbins Road) is even smaller (26 acres).
 There are no formal trails, but skiers will appreciate the rolling meadow that slopes to the sea.

 Mass Audubon generally restricts activity in their sanctuaries, however their property at North Hill Marsh in Duxbury (Mayflower Street) is open to cross-country skiing.
 You can also find good terrain across the street in the Duxbury Town Forest.